fluttercandies/flutter_wechat_assets_picker/guides/migration_guide.md

   `previewAssets`.

-- If you have extended an `AssetPickerProvider` or `AssetPickerViewerProvider`, it now requires you to pass generic type `A` and `P`, and handle the entities on your own.
+- If you have extended an `AssetPickerProvider` or `AssetPickerViewerProvider`, it now requires you to pass generic type `Asset` and `Path`, and handle the entities on your own.